spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### random_caps.py
 * This script takes a text file of ASCII characters, randomly capitalizes them, and writes them out to a new text file.

+### randomPassword.py
+* Generates a password of a given length, with a default length of 10

 ### ranking_calculator.py
 * This script calculates the ranking of a list of players/students (or anything you want to rank) based on their scores.